How to prepare an income statement | 7 uses for your startup

 But it’s not all about numbers and figures.
 With the insights gleaned from an income statement, you can identify areas where cost management is essential.
 This can help you make more effective business strategies and inform solid decision-making.

-1. Internal Financial Analysis
+1. Internal financial analysis

 Your income statement helps you gauge your startup’s profitability by thoroughly comparing revenue with expenses.
 It’s like a financial photograph of your business operations over an accounting period.